artecs-group/nmf-dpcpp/README.md

 Non-negative Matrix Factorization algorithm implemented in DPC++

 ## Requirements
 To compile and launch the code you need to install [oneAPI base Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
+To run on Nvidia GPUs you have to install the [intel open compiler](https://github.com/intel/llvm) as well as build the [oneMKL toolchain](https://github.com/oneapi-src/oneMKL).

 ## How to compile it?
 To compile the code you can simply do it with `make` command.
 However, the Makefile offers the following compilation options: